For diplomats, social media is a powerful tool

 Oh, and we all have that one friend who can never work out how to use the video chat function on any app.
 You may wish to do a regular voice call so you don't spend an hour looking up their nose or in their ear as they struggle to hear you.

-While you're here, take a few moments to subscribe to this blog and follow me on social media (Facebook, Instagram and LinkedIn).
+While you're here, follow me on social media (Facebook, Instagram and LinkedIn).

 PS - Trust me, the irony of sharing this blog on social media is not lost on me either!